TNTDragon/BeeBot-2.0/README.md

 Black = unassigned (default)
 ```

-*Note: 'White' has a blue tint to be visible in the light version of the Discord application*
+*Note: 'White' has a blue tint to be visible in the light version of the Discord application.*

 ## Contact & Information ##